-During the reinstallation, you also create your own administrator account with a password and give your NAS a name.
+You also create your administrator account with a password and give your NAS a name during the reinstallation.
 Note that a Mode 2 reset clears the system configuration, including users and groups and all installed applications and their data.

 However, the shared folders and files are all still there.
 The disks are not erased, and the disk configuration like volumes and storage pools remains intact.

 In addition to a Mode 1 or Mode 2 reset, you can also reset the DiskStation to its factory settings.
-This will cause all user data to be lost on the hard drives.
+The Factory Reset will cause all user data to be lost on the hard drives.

-When you click on this button, you are obviously on your way to erase all data.
-You first will get another confirmation screen where you have to tick a box before you can continue.
+When you click on this button, you are obviously on your way to erasing all data.
+You first will get another confirmation screen where you have to tick a box before continuing.

-After a Mode 2 reset, the system configuration is cleared, and DSM is reinstalled.
+A Mode 2 reset clears the system configuration and reinstalls DSM.
 To recover from the wiped system configuration, you can make a configuration backup beforehand and restore it later.
 You can make a configuration backup in three ways:

 - with Control Panel, you save the system configuration on your computer